ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.md

 * To date

+> [!NOTE]
-NOTE: Some policies can be applied only at the warehouse or zone level.
+> Some policies can be applied only at the warehouse or zone level.

 # Importance